 Lincoln County offers mountain bikers the next great adventure.
 Over 40 miles of non-motorized trails are under construction in the county’s high desert.
 The area’s terrain, beauty, and climate combine to create an unrivaled mountain biking experience.
-Around 12.5 miles of trails in Barnes Canyon are already completed and ready to ride.
+Around 22 miles of trails are already completed and ready to ride.

 The Mountain Biking Skills Park in Caliente provides two miles of fat tire fun in a structured setting.
 Located on a hill adjacent to the city’s Super Park, these trails offer an incredible experience for all skill levels.
 Now open to the public, the skills park is the perfect complement to the other trails being built in the area.